yiyingzz/tic-tac-toe/README.md

 [See it live!](https://yiyingzz.github.io/tic-tac-toe/)

 Built as part of The Odin Project's [JavaScript curriculum](https://www.theodinproject.com/courses/javascript).
+Here are the [project requirements](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript).
+The aim was to use factory functions, IIFE, and the module pattern.

 ## Functionality
 Users are able to: